Officials suggest PM ‘authorised’ Afghanistan evacuation of animal charity

 Boris Johnson has previously denied having any part in the decision.

-Ministerial officials said that the Prime Minister “authorised” for a charity and its animals to be evacuated from Afghanistan despite Boris Johnson calling suggestions he intervened “complete nonsense”.
+Ministerial officials have said the Prime Minister “authorised” the evacuation of a charity and its animals from Afghanistan despite Boris Johnson branding suggestions that he intervened “complete nonsense”.

 In written evidence published by the Commons Foreign Affairs Committee, an official working in Lord Goldsmith’s office said the “PM has just authorised” Nowzad “staff and animals to be evacuated”.